hotwired/turbo-site/_source/reference/drive.md

 # Drive

 ## Changed link and form behavior
-Turbo Drive intercepts the following events:
+Turbo Drive intercepts the following:

-* `"click"` on link elements
+* `"click"` event on link elements
-* `"submit"` on form elements
+* `"submit"` event on form elements

 Then does the following:
 1. Prevents the default behavior